theninthsky/client-side-rendering/README.md

 <br>
 I chose the most minimalistic page I could find in it (Fast Refresh) and compared it to my Lorem Ipsum page.

-The benchmark is performed through [PageSpeed Insights](https://pagespeed.web.dev/) simulating a slow 4G network.
+The benchmark is performed through [PageSpeed Insights](https://pagespeed.web.dev) simulating a slow 4G network.

 ![Next.js Benchmark](images/next-js-benchmark.png)
 ![Client-side Rendering Benchmark](images/client-side-rendering-benchmark.png)

 As it turns out, performance is **not** a default in Next.js.

+## Areas for Improvement

+- Automatically detect async vendor chunks during build time (refer to _Splitting Vendors From Async Chunks_ section).
+- Switch to [Preact](https://preactjs.com) when Suspense becomes stable (for a much smaller bundle size).
+- Compress assets using [Brotli level 11](https://d33wubrfki0l68.cloudfront.net/3434fd222424236d1f0f5b4596de1480b5378156/1a5ec/assets/wp-content/uploads/2018/07/compression_estimator_jquery.jpg) (Cloudflare only uses level 4 to save on computing resources).
+- Use the paid [Cloudflare Argo](https://blog.cloudflare.com/argo) service for even better response times.

 # SEO